 As the demand for retro games grows, so does the presence of counterfeit or reproduction copies in the market.
 Failing to verify a game’s authenticity before purchasing is a mistake many newcomers make.
 Counterfeit games can look nearly identical to their original counterparts, but their quality and long-term value are considerably lower.
 Always take the time to investigate whether the seller is offering a genuine product.
 If a deal seems too good to be true, it probably is.

 Look for reputable sellers or consult online guides that can help you identify telltale signs of a fake.
-Some online websites where you can purchase retro games offer buyer protection, which can be a safeguard against counterfeits.
+Some online websites where you can buy retro games offer buyer protection, which can be a safeguard against counterfeits.
 However, even with these safeguards in place, it’s important to be vigilant and thoroughly vet each purchase.

 Not Considering Region Locking